PSPDFKit/Cordova-Android/README.md

 	$ cordova plugin add https://github.com/PSPDFKit/Cordova-Android.git

+Copy the PSPDFKit library file (usually `pspdfkit-<version>.aar`) into your project.
+This example uses version `1.2.2` of the PSPDFKit library.
+The current working directory has to be your project directory:

+	$ cp /path/to/pspdfkit-1.2.2.aar platforms/android/libs/

 Set the minimum SDK version of your Android application to 15.
 To do so, add the `android-minSdkVersion` preference inside the android platform configuration of your `config.xml`.
 It should now look like this:

 	<platform name="android">